This proceeding is available on CD-ROM

 by Ken Wickwire, KB1JY

 Many parents have recently announced the rebirth of HF radio through the midwifery of digital signal processing.
 Newer and older hams have discovered or rediscovered the ionosphere as the place where PacTOR, GTOR, CLOVER and APRS hang out.
 Other amateurs connected with commercial or government HF

 are excited about the increasing use of automatic link establishment (ALE), and of data modems with serial- and multi-tone waveforms, forward and reverse (ARQ) error correction, and equalizers.
 Government HF standards committees are well into the development of sophisticated software for adaptive communications at the Data Link and Network layers of HF data-transmission systems.

 The purpose of this paper is to describe what it means to "measure HF digital performance" on the air, and to give an overview of what's needed (and available) for making such measurements.
 It will turn out that in most cases the hardware needed to assess over-the-air performance comes with the system to be assessed: if you have the system (usually a computer, a radio modem and an HF transceiver with an antenna), you have all the hardware you need.
 A surprising amount of freeware or shareware is also available.
 This paper surveys of some of that software.

 by Dave Wolf, WO5H, Roy Engehausen, AA4RE, Hank Oredson, WORIL, Greg Jones, WD5IVD

-The TAPR BBS Special Interest Group recommends the adoption of the x.3.4 hierarchical address protocol.
+- Introduction: The TAPR BBS Special Interest Group recommends the adoption of the x.3.4 hierarchical address protocol.
 This paper outlines that recommendation.
 The full proposal is available via Internet.